fbbdev/fbbdev.github.io/about.md

 tools to improve their workflow or helping them set up their internal networking and online presence.

-**From 2020 onward** I've been developing and maintaining the virtual classroom implementation (video-conferencing UI and backend interaction code) at [uwmeeting.com](https://www.uwmeeting.com/), a distance learning platform targeted to musicians and optimized for high-quality audio.
+**Since 2020** I've been developing and maintaining the virtual classroom implementation (video-conferencing UI and backend interaction code) at [uwmeeting.com](https://www.uwmeeting.com/), a distance learning platform targeted to musicians and optimized for high-quality audio.

-**From 2019 onward** I've been developing and maintaining dedicated management software for [Laura Costanzo](https://www.informazione-aziende.it/Azienda_COSTANZO-LAURA-F389C) a local distributor specializing in [vine plants](https://www.vivairauscedo.com).
+**Since 2019** I've been developing and maintaining dedicated management software for [Laura Costanzo](https://www.informazione-aziende.it/Azienda_COSTANZO-LAURA-F389C) a local distributor specializing in [vine plants](https://www.vivairauscedo.com).
 The software tracks customers, orders, incoming and outgoing shipments and warehouse status.